Skip to content

 Error handling

 Errors are displayed as Rich panels by default.
-Use --debug to see full Python tracebacks:
+Use --debug (a global option, so it must come before the subcommand) to see full Python tracebacks:

 krayne error output